builder.stream(inputTopic, Consumed.with(Serdes.String(), publicationSerde))

 Run the following command to start a Confluent CLI consumer to view the distinct click events:

-confluent kafka topic consume filtered-publications -b --value-format avro
+confluent kafka topic consume filtered-publications --from-beginning --value-format avro

 Depending on the cadence and values you produce in the steps above, you should see messages similar to the following: